-Employees who want coverage must enroll within 60 days of initial appointment, unless covered by one of the exceptions listed below applies.
+Employees who want coverage must enroll within 60 days of initial appointment, unless one of the exceptions listed below applies.

 Events Which Allow Enrollment/Changes

 (2) Changes in legal marital status - events that change an employee's legal marital status include marriage, death of spouse, divorce, legal separation, or annulment.
 Changes must be initiated within 31 days of the qualifying event.
 A copy of the marriage certificate, court decree or death certificate will be required.

 (3) Change in number of dependents - events that change an employee's number of dependents include birth, adoption, placement for adoption (as defined in HIPAA regulations), or death of a dependent.
 Changes must be initiated within 31 days of the qualifying event.
 A copy of the child's birth certificate, adoption/placement documentation, or other relevant documentation will be required.

 (4) Change in spouse's employment status or group health plan - a termination or commencement of employment by the employee's spouse.
 New enrollments and changes must be initiated within 31 days of the change in the spouse's coverage.
 Written proof of a spouse's change in insurance status will be required.

 (5) Change in work schedule and/or appointment- a reduction or increase in hours of employment by the employee.
 New enrollments and changes must be received within 31 days of the date that the change occurs.